Image by Rick Wyatt

 Lord Baltimore Flag 1622

 The Lord Baltimore flag combines the black and gold family arms of the Lords Baltimore, the colonial proprietors of Maryland, granted to the first Lord Baltimore - George Calvert in 1622.
-This flag was used to represent Maryland from the 1600's until the Revolutionary War when the United States was born and a national flag was used.

 Image by Dave Martucci